K-H-Ismail/Dilated-Convolution-with-Learnable-Spacings-PyTorch/README.md

 In DCLS, the positions of the weights within the convolutional kernel are learned in a gradient-based manner, and the inherent problem of non-differentiability due to the integer nature of the positions in the kernel is solved by taking advantage of an interpolation method.

-For now, the code has only been implemented on [PyTorch](https://pytorch.org/), using Pytorch's C++ API and custom cuda extensions.
+For now, the code has only been implemented on [PyTorch](https://pytorch.org/), using Pytorch.

 - [What's new](#whats-new)
 - [Installation](#installation)